 A lot of skin diseases look alike.
 The differences are thecause of the skin issue.
 Also, a lot of people tend to visit a primary care physician before seeing a dermatologist, which may even be required by some insurance companies.

 Its appearance is not "red, itchy, patches" of dry skin

-Because people of color's disease appearance not fitting the textbook definition of psoriasis, many are misdiagnosed as having other diseases, just like I expressed in my story earlier.
+Because people of color's disease appearance does not fit the textbook definition of psoriasis, many are misdiagnosed as having other diseases, just as I expressed in my story earlier.

 It's self-diagnosed as dry skin

-I spoke to a fellow psoriasis sufferer who advised that before he was diagnosed with psoriasis his mother assumed he wasn't putting on enough lotion, hence the flakiness of his skin.
+I spoke to a fellow psoriasis sufferer who advised that before he was diagnosed with psoriasis, his mother assumed he wasn't putting on enough lotion, hence the flakiness of his skin.
 It wasn't until years later the doctor told him he had psoriasis and not just dry skin.